-Research misconduct is defined as fabrication, falsification or plagiarism in proposing, conducting or reporting research and creative scholarly activity.
+Research misconduct is defined as fabrication, falsification, plagiarism or other serious deviation from accepted practices within the scholarly community in proposing, conducting or reporting research and creative scholarly activity.
 It does not include honest error or honest differences in interpretations or judgments of data.

 The University has established a procedure to review reports of research misconduct.
 The principles associated with Binghamton's policy and procedure are as follow:

-The vice president for research (VPR) has primary responsibility for overseeing research integrity, and shall appoint a research integrity officer (RIO), who will be primarily responsible for the correct observance of the procedures set forth below.
-The RIO will normally be the operations manager of the Research Foundation at Binghamton.
+The vice president for research (VPR) has primary responsibility for overseeing research integrity, and shall appoint a research standards officer (RSO), who will be primarily responsible for the correct observance of the procedures set forth below.
+The RSO will normally be the operations manager of the Research Foundation at Binghamton.

 Reports of misconduct shall be handled in a four-stage process:

-a.
-The contact person for allegations of research misconduct is the research integrity officer.
-The RIO shall be responsible for securing and maintaining written records for all allegations.
+The contact person for allegations of research misconduct is the research standards officer.
+The contact person shall be responsible for securing and maintaining written records for all allegations.

-b.
-An inquiry shall be made into any allegation that the initiator (the person making the allegation) provides in writing to the RIO.
+An inquiry shall be made into any allegation that the initiator (the person making the allegation) provides in writing to the RSO.
 The purpose of this inquiry is to determine whether a full investigation is warranted.
-The RIO will notify the respondent (the person about whom the allegation is made) in writing of the allegations (if possible, maintaining the confidentiality of the initiator), and of the respondent’s right to submit a written response to the allegation.
-The RIO shall submit the allegation along with all evidence that may exist, any written rebuttal from the respondent, and any other pertinent documentation to the Advisory Committee for Scholarship and Research of the Graduate Council for review.
-The RIO will provide staff support to the committee.
+The RSO will notify the respondent (the person about whom the allegation is made) in writing of the allegations (maintaining the confidentiality of the initiator), and of the respondent's right to submit a written response to the allegation.
+The RSO shall submit the allegation along with all evidence that may exist, any written rebuttal from the respondent, and any other pertinent documentation to the Advisory Committee for Scholarship and Research of the Graduate Council for review.
+The RSO will provide staff support to the committee.
 The Advisory Committee shall make a written recommendation to the VPR on whether a formal investigation is warranted.
 This process must be completed within 60 days of the receipt of the initial allegation unless an extension of time is approved by the VPR.

-c.
-Within 10 days of receiving the recommendation, the VPR, after consulting with Legal Affairs and the RIO, shall determine whether to conduct an investigation, to drop the matter or to take some other appropriate action.
-If the VPR decides not to pursue the matter further, the RIO will seal all files and notify the respondent and the initiator in writing that allegations have been dropped.
-If the VPR decides to proceed with an investigation, the RIO will notify the respondent and initiator in writing, and the VPR will notify the respondent’s chair, dean and vice president; the RIO will also notify external funding agencies and governmental offices as contractually required.
+Within 10 days of receiving the recommendation, the VPR, after consulting with Legal Affairs and the RSO, shall determine whether to conduct an investigation, to drop the matter or to take some other appropriate action.
+If the VPR decides not to pursue the matter further, the RSO will seal all files and notify the respondent and the initiator in writing that allegations have been dropped.
+If the VPR decides to proceed with an investigation, the RSO will notify the respondent and initiator in writing, and the VPR will notify the respondent's chair, dean and vice president; the RSO will also notify external funding agencies and governmental offices as contractually required.

-c.
-The RIO will convene the first meeting of the investigation panel, and will provide staff assistance to the panel.
+The RSO will convene the first meeting of the investigation panel, and will provide staff assistance to the panel.
 The panel will select a chair at the first meeting.

-e.
-A copy of the report will be made available by the RIO to the respondent.
-The respondent may submit written comments within 14 days of receipt of report to the VPR through the RIO.
+A copy of the report will be made available by the RSO to the respondent.
+The respondent may submit written comments within 14 days of receipt of report to the VPR through the RSO.